Second Anglo-Afghan War: Background

 After tension between Russia and Britain in Europe ended with the June 1878 Congress of Berlin, Russia turned its attention to Central Asia.
 That same summer, Russia sent an uninvited diplomatic mission to Kabul.
 Sher Ali Khan, the Amir of Afghanistan, tried unsuccessfully to keep them out.
 Russian envoys arrived in Kabul on 22 July 1878, and on 14 August, the British demanded that Sher Ali accept a British mission too.
+The British informed Sher Ali that a British mission would arrive in Kabul as well with or without his consent.
+However, as news of this arrived, Sher Ali's son and heir, Abdullah Jan had died.
+With mourning and the funeral taking place, nobody wished to show Sher Ali the British message.
+Eventually the message was revealed by his chamberlain.
+In a condolence message to Sher Ali, the British informed Sher Ali that the mission would leave Peshawar for Kabul in September.